yowainwright/yowainwright.github.io/src/pages/2017-09-25-review-processes-in-shell-note.md

 - tip
 ---

 Listed below is one way to find running processes with a shell.
-This is useful when debugging.
+This is useful when debugging running processes.

-Example command for finding running `ruby` processes.
+## Example command (finding running 'ruby' processes)
 ```sh
 ps aux | grep -i ruby
 ```

-Breaking down that command
+## Breaking down commands

 ```sh
 # display processes